mohsen-saki/RUStoked/README.md

 1 What about is this project?
 ---
 R.U.Stoked is a **Natural Language Processing** (Sentiment Analysis Case) but _not a binary_ one.
 I focused on detecting a third group of sentiment which I call here after `“Disengaged”`;  a group of opinions which are neither `“Stoked”` nor `“Dissatisfied”`.
-I think detecting this group of users / customers can create business values in problem cases such as **Churning** or targeting **prospect customers**.
+I think detecting this group of so to speak "users / customers" can create business values in problem cases such as **Churning** or targeting **prospect customers**.
 Actually this idea is also sort of supported by the data; almost exactly half of reviews rated `3` out of `5` recommended their experience to others and the other half suggested not to.

 2 Where does data come from?
 ---